thedammyking/my-portfolio/content/experience/fourvill.md

   - GatsbyJS
 articles: []
 ---
-I contributed to the development of the platform's initial version and the coming soon website.
-My work laid the foundation for the platform's functionality and usability, helping it become an effective tool for managing media content.
+At Fourvill, I contributed to developing the platform's initial version.
+My role involved laying the groundwork for key features and functionality, helping create a user-friendly system that improved content management and efficiency.